practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 $
 ```

-With Smalltalk program [random_bitstring_and_flexible_password_generator.st](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01a%20-%20object-oriented%20languages/Smalltalk/random_bitstring_and_flexible_password_generator.st) with its now simplified commenting, it arrived at the same number of source lines of code than my script!
+At Smalltalk program [random_bitstring_and_flexible_password_generator.st](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01a%20-%20object-oriented%20languages/Smalltalk/random_bitstring_and_flexible_password_generator.st) with its now simplified commenting, cloc arrived at the same number of source lines of code as my script!

 However, with counting the SLOC's of Standard ML program [random_bitstring_and_flexible_password_generator.sml](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML/random_bitstring_and_flexible_password_generator.sml) I found an error of the cloc tool: